 The third difference from my dad’s regimen was that I was intent on doing a bunch of reps.
 At first I was thinking 50, but after realizing that I could go up and down twelve or thirteen times to one Shakira song, I decided I should do more than that.

-This is what the above looked like (embeded GIF).
+This GIF shows what the above looked like:

 By 20 reps, my cat Oreo—who was perched at the top of staircase—appeared to be thoroughly confused as to what his weird human was doing.
 (Tiger, on the other hand, could not appear more nonplussed.
 I guess she is used to my shenanigans.)

-By 40 repititions, I was overheating enough that I had to take off and toss away my shirt.
+By 40 repetitions, I was overheating enough that I had to take off and toss away my shirt.
 I suppose that is not surprising for a house heated to the mid-60 degrees Fahrenheit.